HuttonN/Strathclyde/CS808_Computer_Security_Fundamentals/Week_3/Questions/My_questions/Digital_Signatures-questions.md

 6. What important properties do hashes have
 </summary>

-* Determinant: The same message will always result in the same output.
+* **Determinant:** The same message will always result in the same output.
 It shouldn't ever be the case that the same message can go to multiple outputs.
-* Collision resistance: For it to be crptographically secure, we need to be sure that we avoid the case where lots of different messages result in the same final output.
+* **Collision resistance:** For it to be crptographically secure, we need to be sure that we avoid the case where lots of different messages result in the same final output.
-* One-way property: It should be really difficult to go backwards.
-That is, if we have the output or hash value, it must be computationally infeasible to then determine what the origianl input was.
+* **One-way property:** It should be really difficult to go backwards.
+That is, if we have the output or hash value, it must be computationally infeasible to then determine what the orignanl input was.

 </details>